-Where an owner desires to exploit part of a site near or over a sewer and does not satisfy the exceptional conditions mentioned in (2) or (3) above, he may elect to relocate the sewer at his own cost.
+Where an owner desires to exploit part of a site near or over a Council Utilitysewer and does not satisfy the exceptional conditions mentioned in (2) or (3) above, they may elect to relocate the Council Utilitysewer at his own cost, subject to the approval of the Director of Engineering.

 Council will perform this work on request, subject to staff availability at the owners cost.
 Alternatively the proponent may engage a Licensed Drainer to perform the work.
 A private engineering consultant may also be engaged to design and inspect the work.
-In this case, the following is required before proceeding:

-- a) Designs to professional standards submitted to Council with application under S68 of the Local Government Act (1993) for approval. - b) Drainers Licence No. - c) Payment to Council of necessary appropriate inspection fees, road opening fees and security deposit - d) Evidence of public liability insurance (minimum \$1 million) when engaged in the public area - e) Evidence of WorkCover notification

-- f) Lodgement of an approved program of work consistent with Council inspection hours and a description of site safety provisions, and - g) An undertaking to lodge certified work as executed drawings with Council (where private consultants are engaged).
+In this case, the following is required before proceeding: Designs to professional standards submitted to Council with application under S68 of the Local Government Act (1993) for approval.
+Drainers Licence No. Payment to Council of necessary appropriate inspection fees, road opening fees and security deposit.
+Evidence of public liability insurance (minimum \$1 million) when engaged in the public area e) Evidence of WorkCover notification Lodgement of an approved program of work consistent with Council inspection hours and a description of site safety provisions, and An undertaking to lodge certified work as executed drawings with Council (where private consultants are engaged).

-Non-Habitable Buildings and Structures Over Sewers
+Non-Habitable Buildings and Structures Over Council UtilitiesSewers

-In the case of unenclosed buildings and other civil construction, certain building over the sewer may be permitted.
-Examples might include carports, driveways, cantilevered verandas, open workbays, retaining wall less than 1.2 metres in height, portable garden sheds, breezeways and so forth.
+In the case of unenclosed buildings and other civil construction, certain building over the Council Utilitysewer may be permitted if it is not located within an easement.
+Examples mayight include carports, driveways, cantilevered verandas, open workbays, small retaining walls less than 1.2 metres in height, portable garden sheds, breezeways and so forth.